 Istanbul cruise port

-Cruise ships in Istanbul dock to the northeast of the central city, along a series of quays on the Bosphorus.
+Cruise ships in Istanbul dock to the northeast of the central city, along with a series of quays on the Bosphorus.
 A large new cruise terminal facility is under construction, and will include upgraded facilities as well as shops and hotels.

 The tram line runs beside the cruise quays and into the city centre, making it simple to get around and explore or get to the port under your own steam.
 The nearby Kabatas ferry docks can get you across to the Asian side of the city.
 Yellow taxis are also available, but make sure that the driver turns on the meter and charges the correct fare!
 It's possible to arrange a private transfer from the airport to the cruise terminal and this is perhaps the easiest and most reliable way to get there if you are flying in and sailing out in the same day.